 Projects the museum is focused on include:

 - Our #1 priority is building additional covered storage space.
-This Rail Transit Exhibit building is partially funded by a transportation equity grant (TE) of $500,000 that the museum has already raised substantial matching funds and is striving to raise an additional $200,000 to compensate for escalating costs.
+This Rail Transit Exhibit building is partially funded by a transportation equity grant (TE) of $500,000 that the museum has already raised substantial matching funds and is striving to raise an additional $200,000 to incorporate exhibits and complete tracks.